puhan63/policesentiment/README.md

 Insights and recommendations are provided on the following key areas:

 Sentiment Trends Analysis:Evaluation of overall Safety, Trust, Listen, and Respect patterns over time.

 Demographics Impact on Sentiment Scores: Impact of Race, Age, Education, and Income on Sentiment scores.

-Performance Analysis: Evaluation of the difference in Sentiment scores over a one month period.
+Performance Analysis: Is there a certain neighborhood or demographic that has higher Safety, Trust, Listen, and Respect scores over time.

+DATA STRUCTURE & INITIAL CHECKS

+Police Sentiment Scores consists of one table and a total row count of 7558 records.